 Sure, you can take a vacation, put money into an emergency fund, or buy something you’ve had your eye on.
 These are all worthwhile things to do.
 However, if you have a company or side hustle, a tax refund is a great opportunity to expand your business.
 Here are five business-minded ways you can put that money to good use.

 If you’re handling personal data, you want to be sure your security efforts are up to current standards, or you can find yourself in big trouble in the event of a data breach or loss.
 This means you’ll need better equipment and software.
 Cybercriminals actively exploit small businesses because they are easier targets.
 According to statistics, 43 percent (a huge percentage!) of cyber attacks are aimed at smaller enterprises.
 Furthermore, 60 percent of those victimized go out of business within six months.
 Don’t become a statistic.
 Upgrade your business’ hardware and software.

 Take that refund and use it to bring yourself better brand exposure.
 You can do this both physically and digitally.
 Invest some time and money in building your email lists and online presence, and establishing a stronger local existence — then see what a difference your efforts make.

-Still running an ancient Blogger website or first-generation Wordpress blog?
+Still running an ancient Blogger website or first-generation WordPress blog?
 Create an innovative new website or upgrade your old one to have it ready when the new decade arrives: 2020 is around the corner!
 According to statistics, 40 percent of visitors will bounce off a page that takes more than three seconds to load, so do some testing to see if your site makes the grade.
 If you aren’t tech-savvy enough to handle a revamp, or your refund will only go so far, consider hiring a college student majoring in graphic design to build or improve your website.
 Many will appreciate the addition to their resumé.

-Expand your industry presenceExpand your local presence by attending conferences, trade shows, or expositions to bring more exposure to your company’s products or services.
+Expand your local presence by attending conferences, trade shows, or expositions to bring more exposure to your company’s products or services.
 Prepare for a trade show by buying a table and having some shiny new marketing materials printed — think business cards, brochures, and posters.

 Expand your marketing efforts on social media or use your refund to hire someone else to do this for you if you’re short on time or resources.
 Every marker out there shows that an expanded social media presence results in expanded traffic for a small business, whether the metrics measure website hits, ad response, or sales numbers.

 You are the face of your company, making it a worthwhile investment to spend some (or all!) of that refund on yourself.
 You can boost your credentials to give yourself a more prominent presence in your industry or think toward the future with retirement initiatives.

 - Upgrade your skills by taking an industry-related course, either credit or non-credit through continuing education.
 You can do this online or offline as your schedule allows.